Keeping a Copy of Everything in Your Wallet Can Help You Recover if It Gets Lost or Stolen

 Don't expect law enforcement to do too much

 Even if you provide all the information from your wallet and give suspect information, there's very often not much law enforcement can do if your wallet is stolen unless it or the cards are later recovered and then tracked back to you, which is why it's important to provide as much information as possible when filing a report.
 If you discover your card or information was used at a particular place, provide this information to law enforcement.
 If it was used at a store with video, the video may be able to identify the subject.
 If it was used online to make a purchase, the shipping address or the IP address of the user can help identify the offender.
 In any case, law enforcement doesn't have the capabilities often displayed on television, even if you are able to find video or IP addresses.
 And there are often more pressing crimes that need to take priority.

-- Cancel your credit cards immediately if your wallet is stolen.
+Cancel your credit cards immediately if your wallet is stolen

-The alert means that any company that checks your credit knows your information was possibly stolen and must call you first at the number you provide before authorizing ANY credit.
-Hopefully, you will stop the thieves in their tracks.
+If you think your Social Security number may have been compromised, contact the three major credit reporting organizations immediately to create a free fraud alert.
+The alert means that any company checking your credit knows your information was stolen and must call you first at the number you provide before authorizing ANY credit.
+You should also contact the Social Security Administration's Fraud Line.